slopezpereyra/slopezpereyra.github.io/_posts/2023-03-15-TMSResearchNotes.md

 as it is easy to see from decomposing the sum in the numerator.
 In other words, the traditionally used measure of relative amplitude, at the subject level, has always been the average $\rho$ in a subject.

-### The weighted variants $\rho_w, \delta_w$
+## The weighted variants $\rho_w, \delta_w$

-As stated earlier, action potentials evoked by trasncranial magnetic stimulation follow a Gamma distribution; one that closely resembles an exponential distribution (see \textbf{Statistics} section).
+As stated earlier, action potentials evoked by trasncranial magnetic stimulation follow a Gamma distribution; one that closely resembles an exponential distribution.
 A valid form of data augmentation that also attempts to deal with the presence of outliers is to weight the averages involved in $\rho, \delta$ using inverse-variance weights.
 The attempt is to allow for potentials that lay at the tail of the distribution to contribute in a way proportional to their probability.

 If we let $\rho_w, \delta_w$ be the weighted versions of $\rho, \delta$, then we have